ImaadHasan2002/Prodigal_Take_Home_Assignment/README.md

 ### Analysis Approaches

 - **Pattern Matching (Regex):**
-  - Uses predefined patterns to detect profanity, sensitive information, and verification attempts.
+  - Uses predefined patterns to detect profanity, sensitive information, and verification attempts
   - Fast and deterministic but may miss nuanced context.
+  - For profanity detection, matches against a predefined list of profane words.

-- **Machine Learning/LLM:**
+- **LLM Prompting:**
-  - Uses more sophisticated text analysis techniques.
+  - Uses a Large Language Model with prompting strategies for profanity detection
-  - Better at understanding context but may be computationally more intensive.
+  - Better at understanding context and nuanced language.
+  - Falls back to regex detection if the LLM encounters an error.

 ### Call Quality Metrics